-The Strategic Planning and Sustainability team is responsible for the development of land use and planning policies and strategies to ensure the most sustainable land use patterns; and administering and reviewing the Maroondah Planning Scheme including amendments to the scheme.
-The team also guides the integration of sustainability into Council and community activities and operations.
-Council takes a holistic and strategic approach to sustainability focusing on reducing its environmental footprint, helping the community adapt to a changing climate, enhancing the quality of the local environment and promoting sustainable transport and active travel options.
+The sustainability function guides the integration of sustainability into Council and community activities and operations.
+Council's holistic and strategic approach includes: focusing on reducing Council's environmental footprint; helping the community adapt to a changing climate; enhancing the quality of the local environment; and promoting sustainable transport and active travel options.